Sumbawa Travel Guide 2026: Whale Sharks, Surf & Beaches

 - 🏝️ Remote beaches with almost no crowds

-- 🐠 Snorkeling & diving around Mojo Island
+- 🐠 Snorkeling & diving around Moyo Island

-If Bali feels too busy and Lombok too developed, Sumbawa still feels raw and authentic.
+If Bali feels too busy and Lombok too developed, Sumbawa still feels raw, authentic, and adventurous — but it also requires more planning, longer transfers, and a bit more flexibility.

 Best Things to Do in Sumbawa